 But if you insist on a reloadable card…

-If you want to apply for a prepaid credit card PLEASE make sure you review all the fees closely.
-It won’t be possible to get a free prepaid debit card (there are always at least some fees).
+If you want to apply for a prepaid credit card PLEASE make sure you review all the fees closely (they are required to be listed in a table in the terms and conditions).
+It won’t be possible to get a free prepaid debit card (as mentioned there are always some fees, but they can take many different forms, as noted in the fee schedule update above).
 But some are much worse than Walmart’s offer, while others are a better.
-Right now I think the best one (the one with the most fair fee structure) is the new Prepaid Serve Card from American Express.
+Right now I think the best one (the one with the most fair fee structure) is the new Prepaid Serve Card from American Express, which has almost no fees.

 But better yet…